Consolidated Appropriations Act, 2014: Background

 The budget and spending process of the United States federal government is a complex one.
 The United States budget process traditionally begins when the President of the United States submits a budget request to Congress.
 The Budget and Accounting Act of 1921 requires the President to submit the budget to Congress for each fiscal year, which is the 12-month period beginning on October 1 and ending on September 30 of the next calendar year.
-The current federal budget law ((a)) requires that the President submit his or her budget request between the first Monday in January and the first Monday in February.
+The current federal budget law ((a)) requires that the President submit their budget request between the first Monday in January and the first Monday in February.
 However, it is Congress that actually establishes the budget, as the U.S. Constitution (Article I, section 9, clause 7) states that "No money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law; and a regular Statement and Account of Receipts and Expenditures of all public Money shall be published from time to time."
 The President does not sign the final budget.